volks73/germ/README.md

 # <em>G</em>enerate t<em>ERM</em>inal: An application to generate terminal session recordings without rehearsing or recording

 This is a command line application for generating terminal session recording files, such as [asciinema]'s [asciicast files], from a payload of inputs and outputs instead of recording a terminal session.
-The name comes from the progression of "gen term" to "gterm" to "germ".
+The name comes from the progression of "generate terminal" to "genterm" to "gterm" to "germ".
 This is heavily inpsired by the [TermSheets] web application, which creates animated terminal presentations from a simple JSON schema.
 According to the TermSheets's creator:

 >...Other solutions usually involve recording a live screen.
 I wanted a way to simply provide a payload of instructions so I didn't have to rehearse my typing and wait for network output...